hdShang/arxiv-daily/docs/cs-CV/2025-10-22/papers/251019986v1-automating-iconclass-llms-and-rag-for-large-scale-classification-of-.md

 ---
 layout: default
-title: Automating Iconclass: LLMs and RAG for Large-Scale Classification of Religious Woodcuts
+title: "Automating Iconclass: LLMs and RAG for Large-Scale Classification of Religious Woodcuts"
 ---

 # Automating Iconclass: LLMs and RAG for Large-Scale Classification of Religious Woodcuts